snowflakelogic/Box-Office-Data-Pipeline-RPA-Extraction-Power-BI-Dashboard/README.md

 3. Test with sample datasets
 4. Document API changes and new features
 5. Submit pull request with comprehensive testing

-### Code Standards
-- Follow PEP 8 for Python code
-- Include error handling and logging
-- Add unit tests for new functions
-- Update documentation for changes

 ## 📄 License & Compliance